cjfshaw/JungleSim/README.md

 	b.)
 Clearly define functionality between classes and functions.
 Remove "create younglizard" etc and move it into a factory class.
 Move out other functionality, like level up() and checkExperience() functionality, as well.

-	c.)
-Use prototyping to make main easier to understand. d.)
+	c.
+DONE ) Use prototyping to make main easier to understand. d.)
 Multiple files for things like elder lizard young lizard etc for factory class use.
 Possibly change this to a database structure later.

 B.) Account for start time (1:55) and time between camps (a 'wait' function that allows for hp/mp regen and minion levelups)